smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

         } catch (Exception e) {
             // This should only occur when using TCP connections on Android 14+ due to needing
             // specific connected devices for permissions regarding ForegroundServiceType
-            // ConnectedDevice that where a TCP connection doesn't apply DebugTool.logError(TAG, "Unable to start service in foreground", e);
+            // ConnectedDevice where a TCP connection doesn't apply DebugTool.logError(TAG, "Unable to start service in foreground", e);
         }
     }